intel/llvm/sycl/doc/GetStartedGuide.md

 ### Code the program for a specific GPU

 To assist in finding a specific SYCL compatible device out of all that may be available, a "device selector" may be used.
-A "device selector" is a ranking function that will give an integer ranking value to all the devices on the system.
+A "device selector" is a ranking function (C++ Callable) that will give an integer ranking value to all the devices on the system.
 It can be passed to `sycl::queue`, `sycl::device` and `sycl::platform` constructors.
 The highest ranking device is then selected.
 SYCL has built-in device selectors for selecting a generic GPU, CPU, or accelerator device, as well as one for a default device.
 Additionally, a user can define their own as function, lambda, or functor class.
 Device selectors returning negative values will "reject" a device ensuring it is not selected, but values 0 or higher will be selected by the highest score with ties resolved by an internal algorithm (see Section 4.6.1 of the SYCL 2020 specification)

 The example below illustrates how to use a device selector to create device and queue objects bound to Intel GPU device:

 ```c++
 #include <sycl/sycl.hpp>